XTransfer vs Wise Business (2026): Which Is Better for China?

 Your supplier probably already uses it.
 XTransfer reports roughly 900,000 registered clients, most of them Chinese exporters.
 If your supplier already collects through XTransfer, settling inside the network is faster and cheaper than a SWIFT wire.

 No SWIFT middlemen.
-Traditional bank wires to China route through correspondent banks that skim $20–75 each and take 3–5 days.
-Local settlement avoids that entirely.
+Traditional bank wires to China route through correspondent banks, each of which can deduct a fee in transit, and typically take several business days.
+Local settlement avoids that chain entirely.

 The verdict